Inedo/inedo-docs/ProGet/installation/installation-guide/load-balanced.md

 ## Overview

 This example guide is designed to configure a cluster and its various web servers in a Network Load Balancing (NLB) environment in order to enable the load balancing feature in ProGet.
-This [[ATTN RICH: indefinite referent - do we mean "this" as in "this example guide" or "this" as in "ProGet"?]] uses [Microsoft Windows NLB feature](https://docs.microsoft.com/en-us/windows-server/networking/technologies/network-load-balancing) as a load balancer, and all machines in this cluster are VMs, though that is not a strict requirement.
+This example guide uses [Microsoft Windows NLB feature](https://docs.microsoft.com/en-us/windows-server/networking/technologies/network-load-balancing) as a load balancer, and all machines in this cluster are VMs, though that is not a strict requirement.

 This guide is intended to help you set up your load-balanced or High Availability (HA) installation.
 ProGet was built to be compatible with any load-balancing platform (see [load balancing and automatic failover](/docs/proget/installation/load-balancing-and-automatic-failover) for more information).